hassanshaikley/pico-pubsub/README.md

 [nanoevents](https://github.com/ai/nanoevents) which compresses down to `231b`.

 They advertise it as 107 bytes but they are including `brotli` compression which occurs during transfer.
-Also when I brotli it on my end I am seeing `146b`.
+Also I am seeing `146b` after brotli on my end.
 Not sure how they are calculating that.

 ```javascript
 export let createNanoEvents = () => ({